 Morocco overlooks the Mediterranean Sea to the north and the Atlantic Ocean to the west, bordered to the east by Algeria and to the south by Mauritania.
 Morocco is a member of the Arab League, the Union for the Mediterranean and the African Union.
-It has the fifth largest economy of Africa.
+It has the fifth largest economy in Africa.
 Amongst other things, it is famous for its cuisine, its ancient cities, its literature and its love for football.

-The geography of Morocco spans from the 2000 miles of Atlantic Ocean and Mediterranean Sea coastlines, to mountainous areas including the Atlas mountains, to the vast Sahara desert in the south.
+The geography of Morocco spans from the 2000 miles of Atlantic Ocean and Mediterranean Sea coastlines to mountainous areas including the Atlas mountains, to the vast Sahara desert in the south.

 This scenically spectacular country has a decidedly undeveloped feel and, for those who like travelling somewhere distinctly ‘different’, a visit to Morocco will be a memorable journey through a land where many regions seem outwardly little changed in centuries.
 The combination of dramatic desert and mountain scenery, superb desert oases, strikingly attractive mud-walled towns and villages, colourful tribal people and superb birding ensures that Morocco is one of those places that one longs to return to.

 Morocco has a wide range of biodiversity.
 It is part of the Mediterranean basin, an area with exceptional concentrations of endemic species.
 It is considered to be a hotspot for conservation priority.
-Avifauna are notably variant and the bird list for Morocco includes a total of over 450 species.
+Avifauna is notably variant and the bird list for Morocco includes a total of over 450 species.

 As an independent country after French rule, few Muslim countries offer the combination of such a friendly atmosphere complimented with strong cultural beliefs and few restrictions on visitors.

-DAY 1: Arrival in Marrakesh
+Arrival in Marrakesh

 Marrakesh is the fourth largest city in the country and home to almost one million people.
 It is the capital city of the mid-southwestern region of Marrakesh-Safi, and is located to the north of the foothills of the snow-capped Atlas Mountains.
-Marrakesh is possibly the most important of Morocco’s four former imperial cities, and has a history dating back to 1062.
+Marrakesh is possibly the most important of Morocco’s four former imperial cities and has a history dating back to 1062.
 Like many Moroccan cities, Marrakesh comprises an old fortified city packed with vendors and their stalls (the medina, a UNESCO World Heritage Site), bordered by modern neighbourhoods.
 Today it is one of the busiest cities in Africa and serves as a major economic hub and tourist destination.

-We start our birding tour tomorrow!
+We start our exciting North African birding tour tomorrow!

 High Atlas Mountains

 Even before leaving this morning, look around the hotel grounds for House and Striolated Bunting, Common Bulbul, Pallid and Common Swift and even White Stork.
 We should also see Black Kite, Eurasian Collared Dove, Common Wood Pigeon, Spanish Sparrow and European Bee-eater.

-Departure is early in the morning to the ski resort of Oukaimeden (2600 metres above sea level) in the High Atlas Mountains, about 80 kilometres (50 miles) to the south of Marrakesh.
+Departure is early in the morning to the ski resort of Oukaimeden (2600 metres above sea level) in the Central High Atlas Mountains, about 80 kilometres (50 miles) to the south of Marrakesh.

-On the Haouz plains we will search for Moroccan Magpie, Crested Lark and many other passerines can be found in gardens and on the plain.
+On the Haouz plains, we will search for Moroccan Magpie, Crested Lark and many other passerines can be found in gardens and on the plain.
 En route we will also hope to see Western Jackdaw, here at its southern limit.

 The High Atlas is also a good area to see the famous Bearded Vulture and Golden Eagle as we come down to our hotel La Bergerie in Ouirgane, about an hour to the west of Oukaimeden.
 We could also see Mistle Thrush, Eurasian Jay, Black Redstart, European Robin, Common Wood Pigeon, Rock Sparrow, Eurasian Sparrowhawk and the mauritanica subspecies of Tawny Owl.